vertigo-io/vertigo-libs/README.md

-vertigo-incubator
+vertigo-extensions
 =================

-All vertigo incubating features, modules, plugins, ...
+All vertigo extensions, ...